mrmekon/itsy-gitsy/README.md

 ## Security

 Security is, for the most part, outsourced to the libraries Itsy-Gitsy depends on.  [git2](https://github.com/rust-lang/git2-rs) handles the security of Git repo access, [Tera](https://tera.netlify.app/) and the templates files themselves handle sanitizing HTML outputs, [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark) handles sanitizing Markdown output, and [syntect](https://github.com/trishume/syntect) handles sanitizing syntax highlighted file contents.
-If any of these libraries contain security issues, then so does Itsy Gitsy.
+If any of these libraries contain security issues, then so does Itsy-Gitsy.

 The main thing Itsy-Gitsy itself is responsible for is ensuring it only writes files to its output directory.
-It has some basic protections against obvious attempts to write outside of the output subdirectory, but nothing invinsible.
+It has some basic protections against obvious attempts to write outside of the output subdirectory, but nothing invincible.

 As always, if security is a concern, best practice is to follow the rules of least-privilege.
 Run Itsy-Gitsy under a dedicated, low-privilege user account against Git repositories with read-only or no upstream access.
 For maximum paranoia, disable syntax highlighting and Markdown rendering, and use filesystem namespaces to restrict it to read-only access of Git repositories and read-write access to the output directory.